erikdubois/AntergosI3/README.md

 If you have transparent terminals and also if you use gaps in i3, it makes sense to have a wallpaper changer like variety.

-You will have to edit one file and delete some lines and you will have a GREAT working wallpaper with many sources but most importantly from desktopr.
+You will have to edit one (or two) file(s) and delete some lines and you will have a GREAT working wallpaper with many sources but most importantly from desktopr.

 Follow the dirty solution in my article :